Extremes in High Dimensions: Methods and Scalable Algorithms: Numerical Evidence

-Using the extremal functions approach \citep{DEO16}, we now generate $\nbrsamples$ realizations of a $\nbrdim$-dimensional max-stable H\"usler--Reiss distribution with unit Fr\'echet margins, i.e.\ data that do not satisfy Equation \eqref{eq:eq-pot}, but only the limiting relation in Equation \eqref{eq:lim-pot}.
-In order to obtain data that approximately follow a \hr Pareto distribution by choosing a high threshold $u$ and considering $u^{-1}\rv$ for those realizations $\rv$ that satisfy $\|\rv\|_\infty > u$.
+Using the extremal functions approach \citep{DEO16}, we now generate $\nbrsamples$ realizations of a $\nbrdim$-dimensional max-stable H\"usler--Reiss distribution with unit Fr\'echet margins, which means that the data do not satisfy Equation \eqref{eq:eq-pot} but only the limiting relation in Equation \eqref{eq:lim-pot}.
+In order to obtain data that approximately follow a \hr Pareto distribution, we choose a high threshold $u$ and consider $u^{-1}\rv$ for those realizations $\rv$ that satisfy $\norm{\rv}_\infty > u$.

-Here, we choose the same variogram matrix as in the previous subsection for $\nbrdim=20$ and choose $u$ as the $95$-percentile of the marginal unit Fr\'echet margins.
+Here, we take the same variogram matrix as in the previous subsection for $\nbrdim=20$ and $u$ as the $95$-percentile of the marginal unit Fr\'echet margins.
 Thus, $u$ is exceeded for roughly $13.5\,\%$ of all realizations.
-Consequently, in order to obtain comparable effective samples, the numbers for $\nbrsamples$ in Table \ref{tab:simu_20} are multiplied by a factor of $7$, i.e., we consider the cases $\nbrsamples=3\,500$ and $\nbrsamples=350\,000$, respectively.
+Consequently, in order to obtain comparable effective samples, the numbers for $\nbrsamples$ in Table \ref{tab:simu_pareto} are multiplied by a factor of $7$, i.e., we consider the cases $\nbrsamples=3500$ and $\nbrsamples=350\,000$, respectively.
 Furthermore, for the sake of comparability, the tuning parameter $\tuningparameter$ is defined in terms of the random number $\nbrsamples_u$ of threshold exceedances rather than the original sample size $\nbrsamples$.

 The results are displayed in Table \ref{tab:simu_20_maxstable}.
-Most of them are very similar to the ones in the \hr Pareto case from Table \ref{tab:simu_20} except for $\mathrm{RMSE}_{\variogramest}$ which is much larger in the max-stable case.
-This observation can be explained by the fact that the \hr Pareto density is only an approximation to the data generating density in this case and that matrix inversion is very sensitive to small deviations.
+Most of them are very similar to the ones in the \hr Pareto case in Table \ref{tab:simu_pareto}, except for $\mathrm{RMSE}_{\variogramest}$ being much larger in the max-stable case.
+This observation can be explained by the fact that the \hr Pareto density is only an approximation of the data generating density in this case and that matrix inversion is very sensitive to small deviations.